RO-HIT17/SixthSense/Readme.md

 ## Voice Command Actions
 - **Navigation & Object Detection**:
   - Get directions (source & destination).
-  - Detect obstacles in a path.
+  - Detect obstacles in a path with relative distance.
   - Describe images or surroundings.
 - **Text & Speech Processing**:
   - Extract text from an image.